ms-xy/dummyserver/Readme.md

 ## DummyServer

-DummyServer is a server that provides mock API interfaces as provided via the json configuration.
+DummyServer provides mock application interfaces.

-It's main purpose is to be able to mock server side APIs, without even having developed your real server yet.
+It's main purpose is to be able to mock APIs without even having developed your actual server yet.
 This can be very useful when rapidly prototyping client software, e.g. for presentations.

+Additionally it provides the ability to mock calls for testing purposes, including advanced template functionality.

 ## Usage